As a business owner or manager, you have a ton of decisions to make.

 There are pros and cons to both sides of the coin.

-My goal of this post is to educate you on the 4 crucial angles most people don’t think about when considering an agency vs. an in-house hire to handle the digital marketing for their business.
+My goal for this post is to educate you on the four crucial angles most people don’t think about when considering an agency vs. an in-house hire to handle the digital marketing for their business.

 This is easily the number one variable you think about.
 And from a high-level view, it often favors an in-house hire.

 For example, if you were looking to hire an inbound marketer, Moz says you’d be looking at an average salary of $84,000.
-But from our experience, this would be for the big-city inbounder marketers.
+But from our experience, this would be for the big-city inbound marketers.
 On average, you’d probably pay a starting inbound hire around $50,000.

-That said, if an agency would cost you $72,000 for the year ($6,000/mo) – to cover your email marketing, website design and growth, blogging, lead generation and more – than an in-house hire sounds like a $20,000 cushion.
+That said, if an agency would cost you $72,000 for the year ($6,000/mo) – to cover your email marketing, website design and growth, blogging, lead generation and more – then an in-house hire sounds like a $20,000 cushion.

-But if it was all about the money, then we could call ourselves Jerry Maguire and call it a day.
+If it was all about the money then we could call ourselves Jerry Maguire and call it a day.

 Unfortunately, there are a few more angles to consider.

 This one quickly lowers that hypothetical $20,000 gap.